misterbracket/dotfiles/README.md

 ```

 ## To Do

-[] Add Terminal and zshrc config to repo
-[] Explore Git Submodules
+- [ ] Explore Git Submodules

 ## Local ZSH Config

 If there's customization you want ZSH to load on startup that is specific to
 this machine (stuff you don't want to commit into the repo), create `~/.env.sh`
 and put it in there.
 It will be loaded near the top of `.zshrc`.